hexparrot/mineos-node/docs/install/rootless.md

 ## PROOT, ROOT-FAKER

-`proot`'s primary function with the webui is to present replacement authentication files, e.g., `/etc/{passwd, group, shadow}` owned by the user: it contains no authentic system user information and can be managed separately even from the linux user's password.
-In actuality, no such privilege execution occurs, but this file overlay allows use of `/etc/{passwd,group,shadow,mineos.conf}` where it otherwise would be restricted.
+`proot`'s primary function with the webui is to present replacement authentication files owned by `$USER`: it contains no authentic system user information and is separate from the linux user's password.
+In actuality, no such privilege escalation occurs, but this file overlay allows use of `/etc/{passwd,group,shadow,mineos.conf}` where it otherwise would be restricted.

 `proot` can execute any program while also overlaying just the specific files.
 Without a particular file to run, `proot` will default to `/bin/sh`.
 Alternate shells can be used, and even run the webui.

 This step will use normal linux utilities to generate passwords and groups.
+Enter a `proot` subshell, then generate local versions of the authentication files. `$UIPW` is the webui password to accompany `$USER`.
 ```
 cd ~
 read -s UIPW